Hot air engine: History

 He is followed the next year (1830) by Captain Ericsson who patented his second hot air engine.
 The specification describes it more particularly, as consisting of a “circular chamber, in which a cone is made to revolve on a shaft or axis by means of leaves or wings, alternately exposed to the pressure of steam; these wings or leaves being made to work through slits or openings of a circular plane, which revolves obliquely to, and is thereby kept in contact with the side of the cone.”

 Ericsson built his third hot air engine (the caloric engine) in 1833 "which excited so much interest a few years ago in England; and which, if it should be brought into practical operation, will prove the most important mechanical invention ever conceived by the human mind, and one that will confer greater benefits on civilized life than any that has ever preceded it.
 For the object of it is the production of mechanical power by the agency of heat, at an expenditure of fuel so exceedingly small, that man will have an almost unlimited mechanical force at his command, in regions where fuel may now be said hardly to exist".

 1838 sees the patent of Franchot hot air engine, certainly the hot air engine that was best following the Carnot requirements.

 So far all these air engines have been unsuccessful, but the technology was maturing.
 In 1842, James Stirling, the brother of Robert, build the famous Dundee Stirling Engine.
 This one at least lasted 2–3 years but then was discontinued due to improper technical contrivances.

 Hot air engines is a story of trials and errors, and it took another 20 years before hot air engines could be used on an industrial scale.
 The first reliable hot air engines were built by Shaw, Roper, Ericsson.
 Several thousands of them were built.

-Commercial Manufacturers
+Commercial manufacturers

-Hot engines found a market for pumping water (mainly to a household water tank) as the water inlet provided the cold required to maintain the temperature difference, though they did find other commercial uses.
+Hot engines found a market for pumping water (mainly to household water tanks) as the water inlet provided the cold required to maintain the temperature difference.
+They also operated in other commercial areas.